-- Always approve any planned social contact with children or parents with senior colleagues, for example when it is part of a reward scheme. - Advise senior management of any regular social contact they have with a child which could give rise to concern including new social contacts. - Staff only communicate with children or parents via school-based media. - Inform senior management of any relationship with a parent where this extends beyond the usual parent/professional relationship. - Ensure that they have discussed the boundaries of any pre-existing friendships and social contacts with parents with their line manager. - Inform senior management of any requests or arrangements where parents wish to use their services outside of the workplace e.g., babysitting, tutoring. - Direct any concerns raised directly to them about another member of staff through the appropriate channels. - Refrain from sending personal communication to pupils or parents unless agreed with senior leaders.
+- Always approve any planned social contact with children (including former pupils/students) or parents with senior colleagues, for example when it is part of a reward scheme. - Advise senior management of any regular social contact they have with a child (including former pupils/students) which could give rise to concern including new social contacts. - Staff only communicate with children (including former pupils/students) or parents via school-based media. - Inform senior management of any relationship with a parent where this extends beyond the usual parent/professional relationship. - Ensure that they have discussed the boundaries of any pre-existing friendships and social contacts with parents with their line manager. - Inform senior management of any requests or arrangements where parents wish to use their services outside of the workplace e.g., babysitting, tutoring. - Direct any concerns raised directly to them about another member of staff through the appropriate channels. - Refrain from sending personal communication to pupils.
+This includes personal communication with former pupils/students.or parents unless agreed with senior leaders.